 Some companies have begun to offer hybrid insurance products that combine life and LTCI or LTCI and an annuity.
 These products are overly complex and generally require a substantial up-front premium, so they are not an option for people without significant resources.

 Premium rate stability: An important issue for consumers is whether LTCI premiums will increase to a point where they become unaffordable.
 When policyholders drop their coverage because they can no longer afford it, they can lose their entire premium investment.
 Insurers are not required to return any portion of it, no matter how large the payments were.
 Some policies do provide some return, in cash or benefits, on the value of premiums invested.
 This is known as a non-forfeiture benefit.
 Non-forfeiture provides a reduced level of benefits after an insurance policy lapses or has been canceled.
-However, because the benefit is very small—often covering no more than three months of nursing facility care—non-forfeiture is a last resort for consumers who can no longer afford their premiums.
+However, because the benefit is minimal—often covering no more than three months of nursing facility care—non-forfeiture is a last resort for consumers who can no longer afford their premiums.
 One consumer protection alternative is to give policyholders a contractual right to reduce the amount or duration of benefits in any combination.

 Consumer information needs: Because of the high cost and complexity of LTCI, prospective purchasers need objective information to help them determine whether to buy it based on their financial circumstances, age, living situation, and health status.
 Such information would help ensure that consumers purchase appropriate coverage.